Are you or anyone you know interested in working for social change?

-Union Summer is the paid ($16/hour) summer internship program for people interested in getting involved in the labor movement.
-Union Summer participants will spend an exciting six weeks — June 25-August 3 — working full-time and hands-on with different campaigns — talking to our community, marching for justice, and gaining first-hand experience in the movement.
-The positions are based in and around Seattle, but campaigns may take place throughout the region.
+Union Summer is the paid ($17/hour) summer internship program of the Washington State Labor Council, AFL-CIO and its affiliated unions for people interested in getting involved in the labor movement.
+Union Summer participants will spend an exciting seven weeks — June 20 to August 7 — working full-time and hands-on with different campaigns, talking to our community, marching for justice, and gaining first-hand experience in the movement.

 Rashea Dickey, a former Union Summer intern who served as Program Coordinator in 2019, wrote “The Union Summer ‘family’ is labor’s future“: